How to use SCSS in Angular CLI

 npm install node-sass --save-dev

-By following the steps outlined in this guide, you should now be able to use SCSS in Angular CLI to customize the styles of your Essential JS 2 components.
+By following the guidelines in this document, you can effectively use SCSS within Angular CLI to tailor the styles of your Essential® JS 2 components.